Amber-Security/X-EQL/readme.md

 ·-+-· rule
   |    +-· syntax.py  → YACC grammar implementation of rules
   |    +-· rule.py    → The class definition of the rule, based on which the engine understands rules; Provides an api transforming the input AST to a rule instance.
-  |    +-· parser.py  → Input the x-eql rule text, invoke the parsing-api in `syntax.py`, and return the ast of the rules
+  |    +-· parser.py  → Input the Holmes rule text, invoke the parsing-api in `syntax.py`, and return the ast of the rules
   +-- engine
        +-· engine.py  → The processing engine.
 Three apis provided: add rule, input events and fetch results.
        +-· worker.py  → Each rule has one worker.
 The worker undertakes all computing.